MEET BRIANNA TITONE

 Public Employee Workplace Protections (SB23-211): Enhanced protections for public employees, ensuring fair and safe working conditions.

 Teacher Externship Program (HB23-1198): Giving teachers experiences in our local workplaces helps them excite students about what local careers and opportunities are in our state.
+Read more about it in Forbes.

 Community Revitalization Grant Program/ Tax Credits (HB22-1409, SB21-252, HB24-1295): This bill and two other similar bills aimed at helping main streets and downtown areas stay vibrant with the arts and housing.
 This was a wildly successful program used across the state.

-House Finance Committee, Vice Chair (current)
+House Finance Committee, Vice Chair

-House Appropriations (current)
+House Appropriations Committee

-Agriculture Committee (6 years)
+Agriculture Committee

-Health and Insurance (5 years)
+Health and Insurance Committee

-Energy and Environment (2 years)
+Energy and Environment Committee